byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Any plant matter can be used in this process, chose citrus and pineapple peel for there powerful cleaning abilities and pleasing aroma.**

-#### *Eco Enzyme is easy to make, three ingredients are required:*
+#### Eco Enzyme is easy to make, three ingredients are required:
 - molasses or brown sugar
 - water
 - fresh fruit remnants

-**Stable**
-If the enzyme is full of its necessary nutrients, it can survive even at pH. value below 3.5, this ferment usually produces a beautiful safe and stable pH. range of 4.5-5.
-The fermentation can remain active even at temperatures as high as 100C.

-#### *Delicously rich, gourmet food for the microbiome of your skin.
-Fermented ingredients are like a supercharged turbo boost for your skincare routine.*
+### **Delicously rich, gourmet food for the microbiome of your skin.
+Fermented ingredients are like a supercharged turbo boost for your skincare routine.**

 **This fermentation process creates a product rich in antioxidants, which decelerate the aging of cells.**